-In 2012, over 40,000 Americans will be diagnosed with oral cancer.
-That is a little over 100 new cases EACH day in the US.
-And the rate is continuing to increase.
+This year over 40,000 Americans will be diagnosed with oral cancer.
+That is a little over 100 new cases EACH DAY in the US.
+And the rate is increasing.
 Other names for oral cancer include mouth cancer, tongue cancer, throat cancer, and tonsil cancer.

 In the past, oral cancer was believed to be associated mostly with tobacco use.
 This is no longer the case.
 In fact, in people younger than 50 years old, HPV is now belived to be the main causitive agent.
 Because the risk factors now include tobacco, alcohol, and/or exposure to HPV-16, nearly every adult in the US is at risk for developing oral cancer.
-For this reason, Atlanta Dental Spa dentists recommends basic oral cancer screenings twice per year, and a specific oral cancer screening (ViziLite or VELscope) once every year (like most cancer screenings like mammogram, PSA-test, and Pap-smear).
+For this reason, Atlanta Dental Spa recommends basic oral cancer screenings twice per year, and a specific oral cancer screening with VELscope once every year.
+This is similar to other cancer screenings like mammogram, PSA-test, and Pap-smear.
 Like any cancer, it is only through early detection that your chances for survival improve.

-Every time you have a cleaning and check-up at Atlanta Dental Spa, our dentists and hygienists are doing a visual oral cancer screening for you.
-Atlanta Dental Spa strongly recommends an additional screening (ViziLite or VELscope) once per year.
+Every time you have a cleaning and check-up at Atlanta Dental Spa, our dentists and hygienists will do a visual oral cancer screening for you.
+Atlanta Dental Spa strongly recommends an additional screening with VELscope once per year.
 These oral cancer screenings have the ability to detect early stages of oral cancer before a lesion is visible to our eyes.

 Some dental and medical insurance companies DO cover oral cancer screenings.
 And flex-spending accounts and health savings accounts (FSA and HSA) will reimburse for this procedure.